stefanzweifel/laravel-sends/README.md

 ]
 ```

 The metadata of **all** outgoing emails created by mailables or notifications is now being stored in the `sends`-table.
-(Note that you currently can only associate models to mailables but not to notifiations)
+(Note that you can only associate models to mailables; but not to notifiations)

 Read further to learn how to store the name and how to associate models with a Mailable class.